Zeninari/Simple-TCU-Presence-Maker/README.md

 > ⚠️ **Important:** This program does **not** interact with the game directly.
 It reads your screen to determine your location.
 > **The script requires the original HUD to function and will not work otherwise.**

+> ⚠️ **Note:** **ONLY THE CURRENT LANGUAGES ARE SUPPORTED, SELECTING ANY OTHER LANGUAGE WON'T DO ANYTHING.
+I WILL ADD MORE SUPPORTED LNAGUAGES OVERTIME**:
+> En & PL

 > Borderless window recommended.

-> User guide is provided for more information under `main`
+A User guide is provided for more information under `main`

 > For fullscreen, **ENSURE** native resolution is selected.
 Set the ocr region in borderless window, and set back to fullscreen.
 > OCR **WILL** break if the resolution is set to something that your monitor doesn't support - i.e. Super Resolution